Gaoyifei1011/GetStoreApp/Description/README_EN-US.md

 > * Back to Store.rg API parsing store application, provide a variety of channels to parse store application installation package
 > * Added support for Native AOT, reducing binary distribution while improving application speed
 > * Re-architecting the Web browsing section (introducing Edge legacy and WebView2)
-> * Rebuild the download management module, integrate the download page and the incomplete download display page, and replace Aria2 downloads with the delivery optimization that comes with Windows 11 22621+
+> * Rebuild the download management module, integrate the download page and the incomplete download display page, and use the delivery optimization or background intelligent transmission service of Windows 11 22621+ to replace Aria2 download

 ------